microsoft/global-resource-leaks-codeql/README.md

 For the evaluation of Inference and RLC#, we utilize two open-source projects: [Lucene.Net](https://github.com/apache/lucenenet) and [EF Core](https://github.com/dotnet/efcore).
 This artifact does not include proprietary C# microservices, which are discussed in the paper.

 CodeQL experiments begin with the generation of a CodeQL database.
+It is important to note that cloning the repositories for the two opens-source benchmarks and their CodeQL databases requires a significant amount of disk space, estimated at 30 GB.
+Make sure you have sufficient storage capacity on your system before proceeding with the CodeQL database creation process to avoid any issues related to disk space constraints.

 ## CodeQL Database Creation